Axwabo/slocLoader/README.md

 If an asset was not loaded, it will be ignored.

 Rotation offsets are specified using **Euler angles, _not Quaternions_.**

+The `make_objects_static` property defaults to false.
+Setting it to `true` will boost server performance as transform updates will not be sent to the client (can cause desync if plugins move the objects).

 # Spawning objects in-game